zumasys/docs/site/jbase/release-notes/5.6.2-release-notes/jbase-5-licensing/README.md

 **Original ID:** 258542
 **Internal:** No

 ## Description

 With jBASE 5, the licensing model has been redesigned in order to simplify the components that are required while maintaining flexibility with regards to license maintenance and allowing the licensing model to be expanded as licensing requirements and paradigms evolve.

 Among the options available with jBASE licensing are:

-1. Install a permanent jBASE license as part of the product installation (Please refer to [Windows](./../../../administration/installation-guides/jbase-5.6-windows-installation-guide) or [Linux](jbase-56-linux-installation-guide) Installation guide ),
+1. Install a permanent jBASE license as part of the product installation (Please refer to [Windows](./../../../administration/installation-guides/jbase-5.6-windows-installation-guide) or [Linux](./../../../administration/installation-guides/linux-installation-guide) Installation guides ),
-2. Install an evaluation license as part of the product installation (Please refer to [Windows](./../../../administration/installation-guides/jbase-5.6-windows-installation-guide) or [Linux](jbase-56-linux-installation-guide)  Installation guide ),
+2. Install an evaluation license as part of the product installation (Please refer to [Windows](./../../../administration/installation-guides/jbase-5.6-windows-installation-guide) or [Linux](./../../../administration/installation-guides/linux-installation-guide)  Installation guides ),
 3. [Upgrade a evaluation license to a permanent license,](./../../../administration/installation-guides/working-with-jbase-license-keys)
 4. [Upgrade a standard edition permanent license and add MultiSession license](./../../../administration/installation-guides/working-with-jbase-license-keys).

-##

 ## License types

 ### Server Licenses

 A Server license provides a single connection from a single IP address to the database.
 Note that multiple connects will consume multiple Server users.